 A few hikers paid for a guide and horse to carry them up the mountain.
 Originally, horses seemed excessive but as time went on I wished for one of my own (although I heard they are super expensive).
 Not only did I struggle with the hike itself, the altitude was getting to me.
 The mountain, Vinicunca, is located on the way to Ausangate mountain in the Andes of Peru and stands 5,200 meters (over 17,000 feet) high.

 The sun came and went leaving it either boiling hot or quite chilly at times.
 The hike itself went through phases of flat sections and extremely steep areas.
 The toughest bit of the hike is just before you reach the summit.
 Once you arrive at the top you can rest or continue on to the Red Canyon range.
 Sadly, I was nearly dead so I didn’t continue on.

-And worst of all, after the intense climb there was no reward.
+Worst of all, after the intense climb there was no reward.
 Rainbow Mountain was completely covered in snow.
 No one could see the beautiful colors dripping down the slopes like melting ice cream (my disappointed face below says it all).
 And even if it was clear, forget about a nice photo.
-The top of Rainbow Mountain was so much smaller than expected and packed with tourists.
+The top of Rainbow Mountain was much smaller than expected and packed with tourists.
 I felt like one little nudge and I'd go flying off the side of the mountain.

 Day 1: Afternoon | Descend Rainbow Mountain & Scale a Mountainside

 Descending Rainbow Mountain was just as tough as the climb.
 We literally had to side step inch by inch in some areas as to not slip and fall.
 Water continued to rush down the mountain faster and faster and the whole valley was soaked through.